 It is the policy of the Board of Education of Tulsa Technology Center School District No. 18 that students be informed of expectations regarding their attendance.
-Attendance patterns established during school days are a major criteria utilized by employers in evaluating potential employees.
+These expectations will follow state mandates for clock hours, compulsory attendance and truancy.
+Attendance patterns established during school days are a major criterion utilized by employers in evaluating potential employees.
 Employers on Tulsa Tech advisory committees specify that they need employees who are at work and on time every day.
 Therefore, students are encouraged to establish a good attendance pattern.
-Secondary students and parents will be required to sign a form at the beginning of the school year stating they have read and understood the attendance policy and procedures.
-Adult students will be required to sign a form at the beginning of the school year stating they have read and understood the attendance policy and procedures.